-Program Director and Sr. Lecturer in Discipline, M.S. in Enterprise Risk Management Program; President, SimErgy Consulting
+Program Director and Senior Lecturer in Discipline, Enterprise Risk Management; President, SimErgy Consulting

 Sim Segal is president and founder of SimErgy Consulting, a consulting firm specializing exclusively in ERM.
 Headquartered in Manhattan, SimErgy provides ERM consulting services to companies in all sectors, helping organizations implement or advance their ERM programs.